Introduction: Why “Best Practices” Are Holding You Back

 The surgeon tells him he can have the brain of an Ivy League professor for $5,000.

-The man thinks for a moment and then asks, “What else do you have?”
+The man thinks for a moment and asks, “What else do you have?”

 The man thinks for a moment before asking, “What’s the most expensive brain you have?”